Installers are available for all major platforms. By default, the installer shows a GUI, but if you start the

 perfino on the same machine, each perfino installation has to have its own data directory.

 For evaluation purposes, this is all the installer needs to know.
-If you are deploying to a production environment, you might want to adjust other options, such as an external database.
+If you are deploying to a production environment, you might want to adjust other options.

 Changing the initial configuration later on